-In addition to the architectural design for the exhibition “Mad for Money” in the Tax & Customs Museum, we also worked rather hard on the graphic layer.
-We wanted to highlight that separately.
-Together with graphic designer Rob Meerman (formerly from Mannschaft) I, Todd, did a lot of illustration work for, among others, a timeline of 60 square meters.
+In addition to the architectural design for the exhibition “Mad for Money” in the Tax & Customs Museum, I also worked rather hard on the graphic layer.
+I wanted to highlight that separately.
+Together with graphic designer Rob Meerman (formerly from Mannschaft) I did a lot of illustration work for, among others, a timeline of 60 square meters.
 We also developed and designed the publicity campaign together.
 All in a day’s work!

 A timeline about means of exchange does not seem very spectacular at first sight.
 So our goal was to bring the fascinating essence of the story of money to life.
 We divided the subject into 3 veins that intertwine as branches, where images and anecdotes appear in side-shoots and “polyps”.